xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 For more details, see [Group chat concepts and protocols](/protocol/v3/group-chat#security-and-encryption) and [Identity in XMTP v3](/protocol/v3/identity)

-In this regard, XMTP V3 provides several improvements over V2:

-- Enhanced security: V3 implements the MLS protocol, which provides stronger security guarantees including forward secrecy and post-compromise security.

-- Group chat support: V3 natively supports secure group chats, allowing multiple participants to communicate securely in a single conversation.

-- Scalability: The MLS protocol used in v3 is designed to scale efficiently, supporting larger groups and more frequent updates.

-- Improved key management: V3's use of installation keys and MLS credentials provides a more robust and flexible key management system.

-- Better privacy: V3 includes features to enhance user privacy, such as hiding sender metadata in group chats.

-- Future-proofing: The adoption of MLS, an emerging standard for secure messaging, positions XMTP to be compatible with future developments in secure communication protocols.

-- Interoperability: By using MLS, XMTP v3 aligns with industry standards, potentially allowing for easier interoperability with other secure messaging systems in the future.

-These improvements make XMTP v3 a secure, scalable, and feature-rich protocol for decentralized messaging, particularly suited for apps requiring high levels of security and support for group communications.

 #### XMTP v2

-In V2, blockchain accounts sign and advertise a set of keys to start using XMTP.
+In v2, blockchain accounts sign and advertise a set of keys to start using XMTP.
 These keys are used to establish a shared secret between the blockchain accounts.
 The shared secret is then used to generate a key for encrypting an invitation, allowing the blockchain accounts to start exchanging messages.
 No third-party apps or relayers are involved in this process.

 For more details, see [Key generation and usage in XMTP v2](/protocol/v2/key-generation-and-usage) and [Invitation and message encryption with XMTP v2](/protocol/v2/invitation-and-message-encryption).

 ### Does each blockchain account address have a corresponding XMTP identity?

-Yes.
-In XMTP V3, each blockchain account address is associated with an XMTP identity.
+Yes, each blockchain account address is associated with an XMTP identity.

 1. When a user first uses XMTP with a particular blockchain account, they create an "identity key" for that account.